Hikers on a levada trail in the Madeira mountains

 Mountain Rescue: Contact via 112

-Trail Fees: €3 required for most PR trails from Jan 2025
+Trail Fees: €4.50 required for all 42 classified trails from Jan 2026

 Weather: Check IPMA before hiking